littleviking/GettyScholarsWorkspace/README.md

 ### License

-Getty Scholars' Workshop is Copyright 2015, 2016 the J. Paul Getty Trust.
+**Getty Scholars' Workspace is Copyright 2015-2016 J. Paul Getty Trust.**

 This program is free software: you can redistribute it and/or modify it under the terms of Version 3 of the GNU General Public License as